 If you’re cleansing twice a day, use a hydrating, low pH cleanser that leaves your skin feeling clean but not dry or uncomfortable.
-Try COSRX Low pH Good Morning Gel Cleanser.
+Best recommendation for this would be the Banish All Clear Mint Cleanser.

 Double cleansing isn’t for everyone, either.
 If your acne gets worse with the double cleansing method, try using just an oil-based cleanser or any of the other cleansing methods listed here.